ushahidi/platform/README.md

 Ushahidi is an open source web application for information collection, visualization and interactive mapping.
 It helps you to collect info from: SMS, Twitter, RSS feeds, Email.
 It helps you to process that information, categorize it, geo-locate it and publish it on a map.

 ## A note for grassroots organizations
-If you are a grassroots organization, you can apply for a free social-impact responder account [here](https://www.ushahidi.com/plans/apply-for-free) after verifying that you meet the criteria.
+If you are starting a deployment for a grassroots organization, you can apply for a free social-impact responder account [here](https://www.ushahidi.com/plans/apply-for-free) after verifying that you meet the criteria.

 ## Getting Involved